nishantkr18/Humanoid-controller-using-pose-estimation/README.md

 * numpy
 * OpenCV

-Run the [final_2.py](https://github.com/nishantkr18/Humanoid-controller-using-pose-estimation/blob/master/final_2.py) file to see the final implementation of the project.
+Download the repository and run the [final_2.py](https://github.com/nishantkr18/Humanoid-controller-using-pose-estimation/blob/master/final_2.py) file to see the final implementation of the project.